 We just created a new Facebook page just for this program!
 Like our page today and learn more as the season progresses on growing vegetables, cut flowers, herbs and potted plants!

-SCFVA Order Form-Spanish version (Note it is two pages and the deadline for this year is February 8, 2021)
+SCFVA Order Form-Spanish version (Note it is two pages)

 If you encounter any problems with downloading any of this information, please contact Lynda Heavrin (427-6424).

 Late spring our crews will be delivering plants to local elementary schools (K-4th grades) participating in the SCFVA program.
 Children will then be bringing those plants home with care instructions and asked to grow those plants throughout the summer and bring in the next school year to their School Plant Show.
 In the fall, their local school has a show where all of the plants and vegetables are judged and ribbons are awarded.
 The Blue Ribbon winners then go on to compete at the Blue Ribbon Show held yearly at McMillen Park Community Center.
 Please contact Lynda Heavrin, 260-427-6424 if you have any questions.

 Merit winners from the 2022 Blue Ribbon Show pictured above.

 Flower, Plant and Vegetable Show And Blue Ribbon Show